ahmedalam98/iti-assignments/README.md

 #### Task 6

-- 2D Array of getting grades, sum of each row, avg of each col, get grade for each student, sort grade
+- 2D Array of getting grades, the sum of each row, an average of each col, get a grade for each student, sort grade

 #### Task 7